Do Welders Need FR Shirts? A Hot Work Safety Guide

 FR shirts are useful, but they are not a complete welding safety system by themselves.
 Depending on the task, welders may also need welding helmets, safety glasses, face protection, leather gloves, sleeves, aprons, jackets, respirators, hearing protection, and proper footwear.

 This is where a hazard assessment becomes essential.
-OSHA’s general PPE standard requires employers to assess the workplace, identify hazards that require PPE, select PPE that protects affected employees, communicate the selection, and ensure proper fit.
-OSHA also states that defective or damaged PPE must not be used.
-Employees must be trained on when PPE is necessary, what PPE is required, how to wear it, its limitations, and proper care and maintenance.
+OSHA’s general PPE standard requires employers to assess workplace hazards, select PPE that protects affected employees, communicate the selection, and ensure proper fit.
+Defective or damaged PPE should not be used, and workers should be trained on when PPE is necessary, how to wear it, its limitations, and proper care.

 For welders, an FR shirt may be the right baseline garment.
 Higher-risk jobs may require additional protection over it.
 Heavy spatter, overhead welding, or extended cutting may call for leather sleeves, a welding jacket, or other protective layers.
 FR clothing should be selected as part of a full hot work PPE plan, not as a stand-alone solution.